 This young turkey evidences inadequate body fat and normal skin.
-The linear, red blemishes in the skin are veins filled with blood.
-The prominent thighbone and uniformly dark muscle tissue are compatible with wasting, condition.
-This is compatible with which is consistent with a wasting, which is a generalized disease generalized disease condition. condition.
+The linear, red blemishes in the skin are veins and transparent.
+This is filled with blood.
+The prominent compatible with wasting, thighbone and uniformly dark muscle tissue are compatible with wasting, which is consistent with a generalized

-The fat attached to the gizzard of this young turkey appears thin, pink, and transparent.
-This is compatible with wasting, which is a generalized disease
+The fat attached to the gizzard of this young turkey appears thin, pink, which is a generalized disease condition.

-The heart of this young turkey appears wet, and off-white.
+The heart of this young turkey appears wet, and off- white.
 The fat, normally visible where the arteries and veins attach, is gone.
 The general outline is no longer a smooth, unbroken curve.
+This is compatible with wasting, which is consistent with a generalized disease condition.